rohan-varma/rohan-varma.github.io/_posts/2019-3-3-Optimization.md

 [4/7/19] - Added a note about the indicator function notation that I used when explaining the L2-regularized SVM.

 [5/7/19] - Fixed an incorrect equation and added some clarifications.

+[5/30/19] - Fixed the gradient in the SVM example.